ozkriff/zoc/README.rst

 system on https://github.com/ozkriff/zoc.
 Any feedback would be much appreciated!

-NOTE: You must apologize my English level.
-I'm trying to do my best :) .
+NOTE: You have to apologize my English, I'm trying as best as I can.
 Please open an issue if anything in docs or comments is strange/unclear/can be improved.